publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch30/schVII/m__us_usc_t2_s2167.md

     (a) __Designation__

-        The parcel of approximately 5 acres of land located on the Capitol Grounds and described in subsection (b) of this section shall be known and designated as the “Congressional Award Youth Park”.
+        The parcel of approximately 5 acres of land located on the Capitol Grounds and described in subsection (b) shall be known and designated as the “Congressional Award Youth Park”.

     (b) __Area included__

         (1) __In general__

-        The parcel of land described in subsection (a) of this section is—
+        The parcel of land described in subsection (a) is—

             (A) bounded on the north by Constitution Avenue, N.W.;